Skip to content

 In particular, to fund some accounts for testing, replace the genesis_accounts field with the addresses to be funded.

-At any time, you can start or stop a local node by running:
+At any time, you can start or stop a local node from running, using the following commands:

 jenesis network start [--profile my_profile]